Ditectrev/DP-203/README.md

 - [ ] All CSV files that have file names that contain "tripdata_2020".
 - [x] Only CSV that have file names that beginning with "tripdata_2020".

-### You have an Azure Synapse Analytics dedicated SQL pool mat contains a table named dbo.Users.
-You need to prevent a group of users from reading user email addresses from dbo.Users.
-What should you use?

-- [ ] row-level security
-- [x] column-level security
-- [ ] Dynamic data masking
-- [ ] Transparent Data Encryption (TDD

 ### You have two Azure SQL databases named DB1 and DB2.
 DB1 contains a table named Table 1.
 Table1 contains a timestamp column named LastModifiedOn.
 LastModifiedOn contains the timestamp of the most recent update for each individual row.
 DB2 contains a table named Watermark.
 Watermark contains a single timestamp column named WatermarkValue.
 You plan to create an Azure Data Factory pipeline that will incrementally upload into Azure Blob Storage all the rows in Table1 for which the LastModifiedOn column contains a timestamp newer than the most recent value of the WatermarkValue column in Watermark.
 You need to identify which activities to include in the pipeline.
 The solution must meet the following requirements: Minimize the effort to author the pipeline.
 Ensure that the number of data integration units allocated to the upload operation can be controlled.
 What should you identify?

 ![Question 160](images/question160.jpg)